SHARE THIS ARTICLE

 Every policy is a bit different, but typically, no. Most students qualify as a dependent under their parents’ insurance plan while they’re in school full-time and 25 or younger.
 In that case, once you A) finish school or B) celebrate your 26th birthday, you’re no longer covered under their plans.
 The same typically goes for any insurance policies offered through post-secondary education institutions.

-25 is most common, but be sure to check with your parents’ specific plan as every policy is different.
+Most plans cover adult children until they turn 25.
+But be sure to check with your parents’ specific plan, as every policy is different!

-Unfortunately, yes, that’s pretty much how it happens!
 Most insurance providers stop classifying you as a dependant after the age of 25.
-So once you hit 26, you lose coverage right away.
+Plan for the fact that you’ll be losing coverage the moment you turn 26!

 Once again, specific dependant coverage changes policy to policy.
 Most often, though, as long as you’re a full-time student and 25 years or younger, you should be eligible for coverage.